ADDitude’s Medical Advisory Panel & Review Standards

 ADHD at School; Teens with ADHD

-Chris A. Zeigler Dendy, M.S., is a former educator, school psychologist, and mental health professional with 40 years of experience.
+The late Chris A. Zeigler Dendy, M.S., was a former educator, school psychologist, and mental health professional with 40 years of experience.
 Chris was inducted into CHADD’s Hall of Fame for her outstanding contributions to the field in 2006.
-Dendy is the author of Teenagers with ADD & ADHD: A Guide for Parents and Teaching Teens with ADD, ADHD, & Executive Function Deficits.
+Dendy was the author of Teenagers with ADD & ADHD: A Guide for Parents and Teaching Teens with ADD, ADHD, & Executive Function Deficits.

 Terry M. Dickson, M.D.